anoma/namada/documentation/specs/src/economics/fee-system.md

    purposes)

 The spending key associated with this operation could be relative to any address as long as the signature of the transfer itself is valid.
+Verifying that the origin of the transaction is the same as the wrapper's source would be impossible anyway for two reasons:

+- the transaction is signed by the `masp` internal address, making it impossible to check against the public key field of the wrapper
+- transparent addresses and spending keys are unrelated

 If any of the checks fail, the transaction must be discarded.
 Once these controls have been performed, the block proposer should run the actual transfer